Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 37

 Which intervention, if followed, may prevent a fatal outcome for a patient changing from systemic corticosteroids to inhaled corticosteroids?

-A. Tapering the dose of systemic corticosteroid
+A. Providing an initial high dose of inhaled corticosteroid

 B. Reducing the dose frequency of the inhaled corticosteroid